COMPLETE PRE-ADOPTION QUESTIONAIRE - This form is for adoption

 BE INTRODUCED TO THE NEW PET; Prior to an At-Home visit - We will accommodate your time schedule as much as

 possible.
-Families with children under 6 will be matched carefully and adoptions based on each individual situation.
+Families with children will be matched carefully and adoptions based on each individual situation.

 Co-Adopters may be required for alternative family situations.